-Farm to School Canada Digs In! is a new pan Canadian initiative designed to scale up and evaluate promising Farm to School practices in school and campus settings in urban, rural, remote and first nations communities across the country.
-Stay tuned for a press release about this multi-sectoral partnership in the fall of 2017.
+Farm to School Canada Digs In! is a pan Canadian initiative designed to scale up and evaluate promising Farm to School practices in school and campus settings in urban, rural, remote and first nations communities across the country.

 Farm to Cafeteria Canada has created and maintains the only national map of activity underway in Canadian preschools, schools and universities to get more healthy and local foods in the minds and on the plates of students.
 Members of school communities engaged in growing, harvesting, purchasing, cooking, serving and eating healthy local foods have been registering their activity.
 As number of schools, students, gardens, cooking clubs and amount of local foods procured grows – so does the interest of policy makers and funders!